Stadtaffe

+In 2009, Fox stated that Stadtaffe would remain his only solo album.
+In April 2023, however, he announced the release of his second album Love Songs for May 2023.

 Musikexpress voted Stadtaffe 19th on the list of the 100 best German albums of all time.

 Chart performance

 Stadtaffe entered the German albums chart at number 4 and reached its peak position number 1, which it reached on four non-consecutive occasions.

 It managed to stay in the top 10 for a total of 41 weeks and stayed in the top 50 for 92 weeks.

 Track listing

 The song Alles neu with its violin riff from Shostakovich's Symphony No. 7 was sampled by both Plan B (Ill Manors) and Raffy L'z.